-Other Expense, Net.
-Other expense, net increased by \$352,000 to \$391,000 for the first quarter of fiscal 2013 from \$39,000 for the first quarter of fiscal 2012.
-Other expense, net consists primarily of foreign currency exchange transaction gains and losses.
-The primary reason for the increase in other expense, net was the impact of unfavorable foreign exchange rate movements coupled with the net monetary position of our foreign subsidiaries.
-We anticipate our new multicurrency facility will allow us to minimize such foreign exchange exposures.
+Other Income (Expense), Net.
+Other income (expense), net changed by \$450,000 to income of \$352,000 for the second quarter of fiscal 2013 from expense of \$98,000 for the second quarter of fiscal 2012.
+Other income (expense), net consists primarily of foreign currency exchange transaction gains and losses.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies including the Euro and the British Pound.
+Additionally, our new multi-currency facility that we entered into on April 24, 2013 allows us to minimize such foreign exchange exposures.

 Provision for Income Taxes.
-For the first quarter of fiscal 2013, our provision for income taxes was \$0.5 million and the effective tax rate was 16.0% compared to a provision of \$2.8 million and an effective tax rate of 86.6% for the first quarter of fiscal 2012.
-The effective tax rate in the first quarter of fiscal 2013 was lower than our combined federal and state statutory tax rate due to the utilization of net operating loss carryforwards in the United Kingdom and a favorable tax settlement.
-The effective tax rate in the first quarter of fiscal 2012 was higher than the statutory rate primarily due to losses in foreign jurisdictions that provided no tax benefit.
+The income tax provision was \$2.0 million, and the effective tax rate was 59.9%, for the second quarter of fiscal 2013 compared to \$1.9 million and 71.3% for the second quarter of fiscal 2012.
+The effective tax rate in each of these periods was higher than our combined federal and state statutory tax rate primarily due to losses in foreign jurisdictions that provided no tax benefit.
+In addition, during the second quarter of fiscal 2013, we incurred a charge for a one-time tax adjustment of \$0.3 million.

-Net Loss Attributable to Noncontrolling Interest, Net of Tax.
+Net (Income) Loss Attributable to Noncontrolling Interest, Net of Tax.
 Our ownership interest in NeuCo constitutes control under U.S GAAP.
-As a result, NeuCo's financial results are consolidated with ours, and allocations of the noncontrolling interest's share of NeuCo's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of NeuCo's net income.
+As a result, NeuCo's financial results are consolidated with ours, and allocations of the noncontrolling interest's share of NeuCo's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of NeuCo's net loss result in additions to our net income.
 Our ownership interest in NeuCo is 55.89%.
-The result of operations of NeuCo allocable to its other owners was a net loss of \$134,000 for the first quarter of fiscal 2013 and a net loss of \$83,000 for the first quarter of fiscal 2012.
+The results of operations of NeuCo allocable to its other owners was a net loss of \$58,000 for the second quarter of fiscal 2013 and a net income of \$54,000 for the second quarter of fiscal 2012.

-Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$2.5 million to \$3.0 million for the first quarter of fiscal 2013 from \$0.5 million for the first quarter of fiscal 2012.
-Diluted net income per share was \$0.29 per share for the first quarter of fiscal 2013, compared to \$0.05 per share for the first quarter of fiscal 2012.
-Diluted weighted average shares outstanding decreased by approximately 409,000 shares to approximately 10,084,000 shares for the first quarter of fiscal 2013 from approximately 10,493,000 shares for the first quarter of fiscal 2012.
-The decrease in diluted weighted average shares outstanding was primarily due to repurchases of common stock since the first quarter of fiscal 2012, offset in part by an increase as a result of restricted shares that have vested or that have been issued and stock options that have been exercised since the first quarter of fiscal 2012.
+Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. increased by \$0.7 million to net income of \$1.4 million for the second quarter of fiscal 2013 from net income of \$0.7 million for the second quarter of fiscal 2012.
+The net income per diluted share was \$0.14 per share for the second quarter of fiscal 2013, compared to \$0.07 of net income per share for the second quarter of fiscal 2012.
+Diluted weighted average shares outstanding decreased by approximately 193,000 shares to approximately 10,188,000 shares for the second quarter of fiscal 2013 from approximately 10,381,000 shares for the second quarter of fiscal 2012.
+The decrease in diluted weighted average shares outstanding was primarily due to repurchases of common stock since the second quarter of fiscal 2012 and our lower average stock price in the second quarter of fiscal 2013 as compared to the second quarter of fiscal 2012, offset in part by an increase as a result of shares of restricted stock that have vested or that have been issued, and stock options that have been exercised since the second quarter of fiscal 2012.